smithee-solutions/openbadger/discussions/PKOC/spec-src/pkoc-osdp-acu.md

 "stacked" one after the other.
 They are not wrapped with an outer TLV.
 These are meant to be in sync with the PKOC base specification's notation.

 Several new tags are introduced, see table 1.
-Error response codes are listed i table 2.
+Error response codes are listed in table 2.

 : Additional TLV Tags